work-rohan/work-rohan/README.md

 ## Internships & Courses

 - Internship at Aesthetix Innovations LLP
-    - Implemented a Project based on Blockchain.
+     - Implemented a Project based on Blockchain
      - Created and deployed NFT in an Avalanche blockchain network.
 - Internship at Techmaghi LLP
-    - Learned full stack development using REACT.
+    - Learned full stack development using REACT

 ## Programming Languages